Relay 2018 dollars surge past goal

 August 30, 2018

-The #CURE Relay For Life team of Lake Benton was among the top fundraisers for the 2018 Relay event in July, raising over $7,000.
-Pictured from left to right are Jayla Prosch, Julienne Prosch, Shayna Demuth, Autumn Tooley, Priscilla Osland, Wyatt Osland, John Schwing, Addison Osland.
-Priscilla Osland was also the second place individual fundraiser for 2018, raising $2,750.
+The CUREious George/Cancermals Relay For Life team of Tyler was among the top fundraisers for the 2018 Relay event in July, raising over $8,000.
+Pictured from left are Tony Schwing, Kathy Wilmes, Mark Wilmes and Jocelyn Klein.
+Kathy Wilmes was the county’s top individual fundraiser for 2018, raising over $3,000.

 By Mark Wilmes